About us

 Assessment

-You will be assessed by a nurse who will take your blood pressure, pulse and temperature.
-A doctor will then ask you to explain your symptoms and any background to your illness.
-Depending on your condition they may also carry out some immediate tests such as blood tests or urine tests.
+You will be assessed by a nurse or health care practitioner who, ideally within the first hour of your arrival will take your blood pressure, pulse and temperature.
+Shortly after you will see a doctor who will ask about your symptoms and some background regarding what has brought you in.
+Depending on your condition they may also carry out some immediate tests, such as blood or urine tests.

 Investigations